eclipse-tracecompass/org.eclipse.tracecompass/CONTRIBUTING.md

 Note that before migrating to GitHub issues ongoing development and issues were tracked using Bugzilla.
 The bugs were not batch migrated.
 Only selected issues have been migrated to GitHub issues.
-You can search for [here](buzilla) for Bugzilla issues.
+You can search for [here][bugzilla] for Bugzilla issues.

 ## Where to submit